JULIERAJ/KIDS-FIRST-v2/frontend/PR_template_frontend.md

 2. Include any specific commands or setups needed.

 ## UI/UX Outcome
-Attach a screenshot here:
 - Add any relevant screenshots or videos to demonstrate the UI/UX changes.

 ## Checklist
-- Pull Request title includes the issue number and a brief description of the change
+- Pull Request title includes the issue number and a brief description of the change.
 - All changes should be tested and verified to work correctly.
 - Code follows frontend best practices.
 - Branch names follow the conventions in the contributing file.
-- Commit messages follow the naming conventions in the contributing file
+- Commit messages follow the naming conventions in the contributing file.